Working as a student

 Common red flags when searching for a job or internship

-It is not uncommon for scammers to take advantage of college students, especially international students as well as anyone desperate for “quick cash.”
-All jobs/internships on Handshake have been vetted for the safety of students.
-When looking for work elsewhere, use these resources to help you avoid the scams.
+It’s not uncommon for scammers to take advantage of college students, especially international students or anyone looking for “quick cash.”
+All jobs and internships on Handshake have been vetted for the safety of students.
+When looking for work elsewhere, use these resources to help you identify and avoid scams.